 In Greek mythology, apples were associated with the healing god Apollo, perhaps the source for the modern-day adage that an apple a day keeps the doctor away.

-In medieval times, physicians were taught that cooked apples could relieve disturbances of the bowels, lungs and nervous system.
+In medieval times, physicians were taught that cooked apples could relieve bowel, lung, and nervous system disturbances.
 The custom of serving fresh fruit, particularly apples, at the end of a meal arose because of the favorable effects on digestion attributed to them by the physicians Hippocrates and Galen.
-Plus apple juice was one of the earliest prescribed antidepressants.
+Plus, apple juice was one of the earliest prescribed antidepressants.

 Apples give your child a healthy dose of pectin

-Apples are not bursting with vitamins and minerals like other fruits, though they do provide a bit of vitamin C and potassium.
-However, without a doubt apples are amazing for controlling blood sugar, says Dr. Barry Sears in his book The Top 100 Zone Foods.
+Apples are not bursting with vitamins and minerals like other fruits, though they provide some vitamin C and potassium.
+However, apples are undoubtedly amazing for controlling blood sugar, says Dr. Barry Sears in his book The Top 100 Zone Foods.
 “Apples are a good source of soluble fiber, especially pectin, which helps control insulin levels by slowing the release of sugar into your bloodstream.
 Pectin also helps reduce cholesterol levels by lowering insulin secretion.”

-We now also know that apples fairly shine in antioxidant phytochemicals, the principle ones identified so far are phenolics and the flavonoid quercetin.
+We now also know that apples fairly shine in antioxidant phytochemicals.

-People who eat lots of apples may have lower rates of lung cancer, judging by a study done in Finland.
-The study, published August 1, 1997, in the American Journal of Epidemiology, was focused on flavonoids.
+A study published on August 1, 1997, in the American Journal of Epidemiology, was focused on flavonoids.
 The study reviewed the diet of 9,959 Finns aged five to 99 years.
 Of those in the group who were cancer-free in 1965, those who ate the most flavonoid-rich foods — apples and other fruit, onions, juices, vegetables, and jams — had a 20 percent lower incidence of cancer through 1991.
 Quercetin, a flavonoid found mostly in apples, accounted for 95 percent of the flavonoids consumed by the study group.